 Hello golf stakeholders:

-This month’s By-the-Numbers section tracks the critical Utilization Rate figure for July which was up a healthy 4 points and, even more interesting, was a 2nd consecutive month of that rare combination of Golf Playable Hours down/Rounds up.
-We’ve already compiled the August rounds “preview”, courtesy of our Golf Market Research Center (GMRC) subscribers, and it suggests that we’ll get a slight “up” on Utilization via a gain in rounds exceeding our +5% weather tailwind.
+See below for the headlines for each of our recurring sections from By-the-Numbers to Comings & Goings (always entertaining commentary).
+We’ve already compiled the November rounds “preview”, courtesy of our Golf Market Research Center (GMRC) subscribers, and it suggests that we’ll again get a slight “up” on Utilization with rounds following weather’s double-digit down but not as much.
 If you want to know those numbers on a regular basis, you can either participate in GMRC (course operators) or sign up for a Publications Membership (everyone else).